 Despite a seemingly clear fate, never was he expected to enter the profession of course architecture, nor was it a surprise when he did.
 However, he soon recognized that his entry demanded strong on and off course credentials if clients were to accept him in lieu of his father, and thus he charted a strategic course to do just that.

-His formative years were enlightening, spent during the late 90s and early 2000s in which he witnessed the triumphs and failures of our industry’s literal achievement of National Golf Foundation’s “Build a Course a Day” proclamation.
-But it was his repositioning of a multi-decade original design firm to a renovation centric boutique that proved a far more practical undertaking than his extension University education.
+His formative years were enlightening, spent during the late 90s and early 2000s in which he witnessed the triumphs and failures of the golf industry’s literal achievement of National Golf Foundation’s “Build a Course a Day” proclamation.
+But it was his repositioning of an international firm, thereto known best for its original designs, to a renovation centric boutique, that proved a challenge and reward even greater than his university education.

-Patience, observation, and access to his father’s world renowned architectural library replete with the classic texts of “Golden Age Masters” has convinced Dr. Hurdzan that the foundation of all elegant design – be it sports cars, English gardens or golf courses – is “complexity cloaked in simplicity”.
+Patience, observation, and access to his father’s world renowned architectural library replete with the staple texts of “Golden Age Masters” has convinced Dr. Hurdzan that the foundation of all elegant design – be it classical Roman building architecture, sophisticated British formal gardens or revered North American golf courses – is “complexity cloaked in simplicity”.

 Michael John Hurdzan, Ph.D., ASLA, ASGCA